merenlab/merenlab.org/_includes/_mentorship_data.md

 of mentees, the inline box plots highlight the distribution of the gender of mentors within a given category).

-One could also ask whether the overall experiences of mantees with their mentors correlate with the gender of their mentor:
+One could also ask whether the overall experiences of mentees with their mentors correlate with the gender of their mentor:

 ![]({{images}}/mentor_gender_mentor_exp-1.png)<!-- -->